naev/naev/Readme.md

 If you wish to create a .desktop for your desktop environment, logos from 16x16 to 256x256 can be found in extras/logos

+## WINDOWS

+See http://wiki.naev.org/wiki/Compiling_Win for how to compile on windows.

 ## CRASHES & PROBLEMS